Jack Fire: Containment

-As of July 15, 2021, the fire is 15% percent contained.
+The fire was fully contained and put out on October 12, 2021.

 Recovery efforts

 After the fire, U.S. Forest Service assessments determined that it burned so hot in many areas that natural forest regeneration would be unlikely without replanting by hand.
-Therefore, the NFF, (National Forest foundation) is currently working to bring the forest back, in addition to capitalizing on a unique opportunity to revitalize native oak habitat.
+Therefore, the National Forest Foundation, (NFF) is currently working to bring the forest back, in addition to capitalizing on a unique opportunity to revitalize native oak habitat.

 Recovering White Oak Habitat

 Background context

 Before European settlement, the Umpqua Basin was covered in upland prairies, with large oak trees and patches of scattered oak woodlands.
-This oak savanna ecosystem was maintained by Indigenous Peoples through regular low-intensity fires and provided abundant resources to support human life.
+This oak savanna ecosystem was maintained by the Indigenous Peoples through regular low-intensity fires and provided abundant resources to support human life.
 It is the most biodiverse terrestrial ecosystem in the region and is used by more than 200 species of wildlife, including 7 federally listed, such as the streaked horned lark.
 Off land, the oak ecosystem supports healthy watershed function, creating aquatic havens for native fish, such as salmon and steelhead.